How to spot phishing emails

 Clicking on the link may infect your computer with a virus or bring you to a fake website where cyber criminals hope to get your personal details from you.

-So what are the tell-tale signs of the most common fraudulent emails and how can you stay safe this summer (and all year long)?
+So what are the tell-tale signs of the most common fraudulent emails and how can you stay safe?

 Here are 5 common phishing emails to watch out for.